In this FDD Talk post, you’ll learn the following:

 - No certified public accountant has audited these figures, expressed his or her opinion concerning their content or form, or attempted to independently verify their accuracy.

-- The information presented in Item 19 excludes sales information from (a) affiliate-owned Shops, (b) Subway Co-Branded Locations, (c) Shops that were not continuously open and operating throughout the entire applicable fiscal year (with the exception of the amusement parks included in Part 1), (d) Shops that were not operated by the same owner throughout the entire applicable fiscal year, and (e) Shops that submitted late, incomplete, or illegible financial information, experienced hardware or software technical issues that inhibited proper reporting, or submitted such information in an unacceptable format (“Incomplete Information”).
+- The information presented in Item 19 excludes sales information from (a) affiliate-owned Shops, (b) Shops that are co-branded with Subway, (c) Shops that were not continuously open and operating throughout the entire applicable fiscal year (with the exception of the amusement parks included in Part 1), (d) Shops that were not operated by the same owner throughout the entire applicable fiscal year, and (e) Shops that submitted late, incomplete, or illegible financial information, experienced hardware or software technical issues that inhibited proper reporting, or submitted such information in an unacceptable format (“Incomplete Information”).

 Definition of Terms for Auntie Anne’s Profit and Loss Statements

 - As used throughout Item 19, the following definitions apply:

 - Net Sales – Net Sales includes, without limitation, monies, gift card redemptions, or credit received from the sale of food, beverages, and merchandise, from tangible property of every kind and nature, promotional or otherwise, and for services performed from or at the Shop, including, without limitation, off-premises services such as catering and delivery.